angular/components/GETTING_STARTED.md

 export class PizzaPartyAppModule { }
 ```

+## Include the core and theme styles:
+This is **required** to apply all of the core and theme styles to your application.
+You can either
+use a pre-built theme, or define your own custom theme.

+:trident:  See the [theming guide](docs/theming.md) for instructions.

+### Additional setup for `md-slide-toggle` and `md-slider`:
+The slide-toggle and slider components have a dependency on [HammerJS](http://hammerjs.github.io/).

+Add HammerJS to your application via [npm](https://www.npmjs.com/package/hammerjs), a CDN
+(such as the [Google CDN](https://developers.google.com/speed/libraries/#hammerjs)), or served
+directly from your app.

 ## Configuring SystemJS
 If your project is using SystemJS for module loading, you will need to add `@angular/material`
 to the SystemJS configuration: